alyssais/humans/README.md

 Automatically update a GitHub repository with a list of contributors.

+This is especially useful for maintaining a [humans.txt](http://humanstxt.org) file on a [GitHub Pages](https://pages.github.com) site.

 **Note**: private repositories are not currently supported, but will be soon.

 Prerequisites